 The Weather in Egypt

+For many people, weather is a crucial factor in deciding when to visit Egypt.
+The climate is typically hot and sunny throughout the year, and there is very little precipitation south of Cairo.
 Even in the wettest places (Alexandria and Rafah), it only rains on an average of 46 days per year.
-Winters are generally mild, with daytime temperatures in Cairo averaging around 68°F/ 20°C. At night, temperatures in the capital can drop to 50°F/ 10°C or lower.
-In summer, temperatures reach an average of 95°F/ 35°C, exacerbated by intense humidity.
+Winters are generally mild, with daytime temperatures in Cairo averaging around 68 degrees F. At night, temperatures in the capital can drop to 50 degrees F or lower.
+In summer, temperatures reach an average of 95 degrees F, exacerbated by intense humidity.

 Best Time to Cruise the Nile